andrewwchen/airing-anime/README.md

 * handling unaired shows and null values for startDate, endDate, length, etc
 * getting user-specific AniList data
 * API rate-limit causing skill usage timeout period

+>Alexa will reply with `Sorry, I don't know about that.
+Please try again.` when the databese rate-limit timeout is active.
+If you suspect a timeout has occurred, verify that the skill itself is functioning by asking `Alexa, ask Airing Anime Hello`.